Inist-CNRS/istex-ws-extension/README.md

 # ISTEX TDM Web Services OpenRefine extension

-This repository is based on a scaffold of an OpenRefine extension, which you can use as a basis to write your own.
-See the [guide to writing extensions](https://openrefine.org/docs/technical-reference/writing-extensions) for more information about the process.
+OpenRefine extension to apply [ISTEX TDM Web Services](https://services.istex.fr/) on a column of text.
+It will generate a new column with the result of the query.

+## Development

-## Principles
+### Principles

 This extension, inspired from [llm-extension](https://github.com/sunilnatraj/llm-extension), aims to allow